CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/05-nosql.md

 ---
-title: "NoSQL Overview"
+title: "NoSQL"
-teaching: 270
+teaching: 100
-exercises:
+exercises: 160
 questions:
-- ""
+- What is polyglot persistence and how solves the data storge problems these days?
+- What are the common treats of NoSQL solutions?
+- How can a data analyst choose the appropriate data solution tailored to her/his task?

 objectives:
-- Understanding the polyglot data storage
+- Understanding the polyglot persistence
+- Understanding eventual consistency
 - Understanding SQL VS NoSQL
 - Understanding NoSQL families
 - Introducing Key-Value Stores